tdwg/website/conferences/2023/instructions-for-abstract-submission/index.md

 ### Submitting author

 The **submitting author** is the person who will ultimately be responsible _and available_ to submit your abstract for review to the journal and who will finalize the abstract once approved for publication.
 ARPHA automatically assumes this to be the person first logging in and starting the abstract and that person's name is assumed to be first author.
-This can be [changed](https://arpha.pensoft.net/tips/Edit-author-order-details).
+The author order can be [changed](https://arpha.pensoft.net/tips/Edit-author-order-details), and the initial submitting author may be able to grant this role to another co-author.
+For help in changing the submitting author, please email <journals@pensoft.org> and reference the ARPHA number in your email.

 Automated notifications from ARPHA or BISS about abstracts are sent _only_ to submitting authors, although co-authors will see and be able to make changes to abstracts when they appear in _Draft_ status in their [ARPHA dashboard](https://arpha.pensoft.net/dashboard).
 Only the submitting author will see a button to submit a revised version of the abstract back to ARPHA.